PlasticRanger

 3. It is lately utilized heavily in filtration equipment like housings, filters, membranes, etc.

 4. Polyvinylidene Fluoride is also used for making separators in lithium-ion batteries thanks to reliable thermal and chemical stability.
-These membranes are in demand as the market for electric mobility will see sizable growth in the future.
+These membranes are in demand as the market for electric mobility will see sizable growth.

-5. Chemical processing equipment depends on PVDF resin to make flexible tubing and liners to be used in water systems, pipes of chemicals, automobile fuel lines, and storage.
+5. Chemical processing equipment depends on PVDF resin to make flexible tubing and liners for water systems, chemical pipes, automobile fuel lines, and storage.

 6. Piezoelectric films are very sensitive transducers.
 They are malleable, rigid, and lightweight; thus can be shaped into various geometries resulting in unique and innovative applications.